 #6 Be Mindful

 Being mindful of your situation and your lifestyle will help you keep a cleaner home.
-Be present about all the items that you have and bring into your home.
+Be present about all the items that you have and bring into your home, like dirty shoes and extra purchases.
 Be mindful of the items you are holding onto because they are sentimental and the ones that you hold for special holidays.
 Keeping your life and home free of the clutter that you do not use will help you keep your home nice and tidy.
 If you have stuff laying around that has no purpose or that you do not use, try to find a way to get it into storage or get rid of it through recycling, garbage or donation.
 Having less stuff will help you be mindful of your space which in turn will help you keep a cleaner home.

 #7 Get The Family Involved

 This is a great rule for a cleaner home because you’re not the only one making the mess so why should you be the only one to clean it?
 Get your spouse to help you tidy the house on a daily basis and involve the kids in putting away the dishes and folding up their own clothes.
-Whether you decide to have a chore chart system with a reward, or simply want to teach your kids how to be responsible for the house, you should never be cleaning the entire home all by yourself.
-While you will still mostly be doing it alone, having some of the chores done by spouse and kids will help with the overall load of work.
+Whether you decide to have a chore chart system with a reward or simply want to teach your kids how to be responsible for the house, you should never be cleaning the entire home all by yourself.
+While you will still mostly be doing it alone, having some of the chores done by your spouse and kids will help with the overall load of work.